Biden heads west for a policy victory lap, drawing an implicit contrast with Trump

-WASHINGTON (AP) — President Joe Biden is setting out Monday on a Western swing aimed at showcasing his work on conservation, clean energy and veterans’ benefits as he seeks to draw an implicit contrast between his administration’s accomplishments and former President Donald Trump’s legal troubles.
+TUSAYAN, Ariz.
+(AP) — President Joe Biden set out Monday on a Western swing aimed at showcasing his work on conservation, clean energy, and veterans’ benefits as he seeks to draw an implicit contrast between his administration’s accomplishments and former President Donald Trump’s legal troubles.

 The Democratic president will be in Albuquerque on Wednesday and will talk about how fighting climate change has created new jobs, and he’ll visit Salt Lake City on Thursday to mark the first anniversary of the PACT Act, which provides new benefits to veterans who were exposed to toxic substances.
 He’ll also hold a reelection fundraiser in each city.